linea-it/occultation-hs/userdocs/pages/ui/light_curve_analysis.rst

 Customizing the Star information
 ---------------------------------
 Inside the occultation event tab, there is a ‘Star’ button to customize the Star object information.
 In the modal relative to its addition, notice that many fields are already filled out.
-This is because there is already the information on which stellar body is associated with the event, although some information might still be needed to set the object.
-Its Apparent Diameter can, and must, be calculated to proceed with the analysis.
+This is because there is already information on which stellar body is associated with the event, although some information might still be needed to set the object.
+Its Apparent Diameter can and must, be calculated to proceed with the analysis.

 Bayley-Jones Star distance and Proper Motion Correction are usually suggested to be checked for most applications.
-For the apparent diameter, 4 methods are offered: Kervella, Van Belle, by Catalog and Manual.
-Although their description is beyond our scope, many of the info needed to use them is automatically filled.
+For the apparent diameter, four methods are offered: Kervella, Van Belle, Catalog, and Manual.
+Although their description is beyond our scope, much of the info needed to use them is automatically filled.

 Adding Light Curves
 --------------------
-The option “New Light Curve”, inside the event, will open a modal window.
-Notice when uploading a file related to a light flux that and its column indexes must be specified in the correspondent fields (indexing starts at 1).
+The option “New Light Curve”, inside the event will open a modal window.
+Notice when uploading a file related to a light flux that its column indexes must be specified in the correspondent fields (indexing starts at 1).
 There is an option to specify if a flux error exists in the file and its column index.

 Normalizing the data
 ---------------------